Datagen-Project/Whitepaper-2.0/README.md

 Where Datagen can fit in the Metaverse and where off-chain computation can help

-For example, let’s imagine how the computational needs could be addressed in the future for a decentralized metaverse43 like Decentraland44 or The Sandbox45, understanding how it is working right now.
+For example, let’s imagine how the computational needs could be addressed in the future for a decentralized metaverse{43} like Decentraland{44} or The Sandbox{45}, understanding how it is working right now.
 As of now, you have users interacting with the game environment and with other users through a gaming graphic interface that is processed by centralized providers like AWS, but the game can also act in a way that allows specific front-end interactions with on-chain stuff.
 For example, when the user’s character is moving in a room in the game, he is interacting with a server that is computing all the complex interactions happening in the online game, between user and user and user and environment, while the user’s device is also making use of a local graphic card to allow him to “see” all the interactions.
-In the case of the Sandbox the server is outright hosted by AWS 46,47, while, in the case of Decentraland you have a slightly more complex and decentralized system in which you have different server providers, called catalysts, that, while reducing centralization risks because of their redundant number, are, in last resort, presumably hosted by AWS 48,49,50.
+In the case of the Sandbox the server is outright hosted by AWS{46,47}, while, in the case of Decentraland you have a slightly more complex and decentralized system in which you have different server providers, called catalysts, that, while reducing centralization risks because of their redundant number, are, in last resort, presumably hosted by AWS {48,49,50}.
 Despite the game being branded Web3, none of the interactions that the user’s character is doing are processed on-chain.
-Only when the user interacts with a special subset of data (for example, he walks his character in front of what he sees rendered as treasure chest) he triggers a set of instructions (that in Decentraland are called “Scene blockchain operations”51) that, through smart contracts, are allowing an interaction with the user’s wallet (that he must had previously connected and kept open with a frontend implementation like MetaMask52),  allowing him to collect a token reward (for having opened the treasure chest).
+Only when the user interacts with a special subset of data (for example, he walks his character in front of what he sees rendered as treasure chest) he triggers a set of instructions (that in Decentraland are called “Scene blockchain operations”{51}) that, through smart contracts, are allowing an interaction with the user’s wallet (that he must had previously connected and kept open with a frontend implementation like MetaMask{52}),  allowing him to collect a token reward (for having opened the treasure chest).
 It is understandable that a decentralized game is not running on-chain because:

 a.
 No one even attempted to provide cloud computing on-chain in the scale required to operate an online multiplayer metaverse;